antonycode/DHIS2-ODK2-Bridge/README.md

   odk/dhis2-odk2-bridge /config
 ```

 See [example.properties](example.properties) for detail on the configuration file.

 This bridge utility only performs a one time transfer of data.
 If you wish to periodically transfer
 data, you will need to setup the scheduling using other tools such as [cron](https://wiki.archlinux.org/index.php/cron).

+See the *Usage with Malaria App* section below for an example.

 ## Limitation